bkinaan/resolute/README.md

 # resolute

-WORK IN PROGRESS
+WORK IN PROGRESS--

+Currently building classes for application usage and initializing file storage system.

 A to-do list application that combines task tracking and related notes.

 ## Key Features